-A privately held independent provider of simulation software and engineering consulting services, operating in the CAE market segment of PLM, that was innovating with a new generation of market disrupting industry-specific analysis tools usable by general design engineers as well as simulation specialists.
+A privately held independent software provider (ISP or ISV) of engineering simulation software, operating in the CAE market segment of PLM, offered a new generation of market-disrupting industry-specific finite element analysis (FEA) tools usable by design engineers as well as expert simulation analysts.

-The client was quite successful in their historic focus on one primary industry and customer base, aerospace & defense.
-However, they struggled with developing a go-to-market strategy that would make them instantly more attractive to indirect sales channels and relevant to technology alliance partners outside of A&D. This was of vital importance to remedy since the client did not desire nor have the capacity to grow their own direct sales force beyond their targeted industry.
-Instead, they preferred to collaborate with partners and participate in creative alliances which would allow them to remain focused on maturing their very innovative technology base and product offering.
+The client was quite successful with their historic focus on one industry and customer base in aerospace & defense.
+However, they struggled with developing a go-to-market strategy that would make them more attractive to indirect sales channels and relevant to technology alliance partners outside of A&D. This was important to address since the client did not have existing capacity to expand its direct sales force nor did they want to dilute their industry focus.
+Instead, they preferred to collaborate with partners and build alliances which would allow them to remain focused as engineering software developers on maturing their innovative technology and product offering.

-The initial project was to collaborate with the client’s executive team over a period of three months to develop, frame, vet, and tune a bold new market strategy for creating partnerships, alliances, and sales channels around the rapidly emerging new market segment of Simulation Apps.
-The engagement goals included re-imagining how their existing product positioning, competitive differentiation, user messaging, value propositions, and customer presentations could evolve – or be scrapped if needed – to support the new market space and partner-scape opportunities.
+The initial project was to collaborate with the client’s executive team over a period of three months to develop, vet, and test a bolder market strategy for creating partnerships, alliances, and sales channels around the rapidly emerging new CAE market segment of Simulation Apps.
+The engagement goals included re-imagining how their existing product positioning, competitive differentiation, industry messaging, value propositions, and customer presentations should evolve – or be scrapped where needed – to support the new solution space and partnerscape opportunities.

 Reasons Cited for Selection:

-- Previous project experience which resulted in the ideation of a new thought leadership theme that raised the awareness of and respect for the client’s technology when presented to managers who were not simulation experts.
+- √ Previous experience with the PLM Alliances consultant which resulted in the creation of a new thought leadership theme that raised the awareness of and respect for the client’s technology base when presented to managers who were not simulation experts.

-- Listening skills as evidenced by proposing an engagement that was right-sized and priced for the bandwidth and budget of the client’s team to digest and execute.
+- √ Listening skills as evidenced by proposing an engagement that was right-sized and affordable for the available bandwidth and budget of the client.

-- Sincere enthusiasm for the market space and confidence in the client’s ability to seize the opportunity in front of them regardless of challenges, both internal and external.
+- √ Enthusiasm for the market opportunity and confidence in the client’s ability to seize the opportunity in front of them regardless of internal history and external challenges.

-The PLM Alliances consulting services contract was renewed for Phase 2 for a full additional year of partner development and management consulting.
+The client was so satisfied with the effort that the PLM Alliances consulting services contract was renewed for Phase 2 work over a full additional year of business development, partner development and marketing support services.